jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

   (b) is reasonable having regard to the applicability of the data or advice or opinion, and of any other relevant factors, to the particular circumstances.
 (2) In assessing, for the purposes of this section, whether it is reasonable to rely on any data or advice or opinion, and whether different treatment is reasonable, the Commission or the Complaints Division may—
-  (a) require justification to be provided for reliance on the data or advice or opinion and for the different treatment; and (b) request the views of the Government Actuary on the justification for the reliance and for the different treatment.
+  (a) require justification to be provided for reliance on the data or advice or opinion and for the different treatment; and (b) request the views of an actuary on the justification for the reliance and for the different treatment.

 ### 49 Exception in relation to sport
 (1) Subject to subsection (2), nothing in section 44 shall prevent the exclusion of persons of one sex from participation in any competitive sporting activity in which the strength, stamina, or physique of competitors is relevant.